nmoisseeva/cwipp/docs/source/usage.rst

 ---------------

-The contents of this package include two variable computation/extraction routines, several methods implementing CWIPP algorithms and a few plotting functions.
+The contents of this package include two variable computation/extraction routines, several methods implementing CWIPP algorithms and a collection of plotting functions.

 The key routines are summarized below:

-- :meth:`Plume.get_wf()` - Computes the characteristic vertical fire velocity scale
+- ``runCWIPP.py`` - Runs the plume rise model for a general case (in predictive mode).
+General steps are  summarized in :ref:`basic-usage` below.

+- ``runLESanalysis.py`` - Performs optimization of CWIPP model using synthetic WRF-SFIRE LES plume data.
+Details can be found :ref:`here <LES>`.

+.. _basic-usage:

 Basic Usage
 --------------

-.. _basic-usage:

 ``runCWIPP.py`` contains sample code for applying the CWIPP model in a forecast setting to predict the vertical smoke profile of a real-world wildfire plume